quixio/quix-streams/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-Thanks for letting us know you've found a bug!

 **Tell us about the bug**
 Provide a sentence or two about what the bug is.

 **What did you expect to see?**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**What tools and platforms are you using (e.g. iOS, Chrome, Desktop)**
+**What version of the library are you using?**
+Examples: 0.5.1, or if using source, the commit

+**Workaround?**
+Any workaround you can think of?

 **Anything else we should know?**
 Add any other context about the problem here.